 Green lakes along the Sirimon Route

-Combination Routes, Traverses, and Summit Circuits on Mount Kenya
+Combination Routes, Traverses & Summit Circuits on Mount Kenya

 We have several different combination routes for trekking to Point Lenana, allowing you to go up one route and down another.
-Almost all our camping routes, but some have rudimentary huts.
-There are also lodges that are owned by local hotel companies, and these are also available if we are given enough notice to make the booking.
+Almost all are camping routes, but some have mountain huts that you can upgrade to.
 Our Mount Kenya Traverse ascends the Naro Moru and descends via the Chogoria route over 5 or 6 days and would be our recommendation as it combines spectacular beauty with airy and challenging trekking and good acclimatisation.
 The Summit Circuit is a bit longer at seven days and explores the nooks and crannies of the mountain, circling the summit massif and camping high throughout.
-It includes going on a hunt for “Icy Mike” a very lost elephant!
+It includes going on a hunt for “Icy Mike” a very lost elephant!!

 Technical Climbs up Mount Kenya Batian Peak